Methods of Assessing

-Since the publication of the OALCF Selected Assessment Tools and the Collective List of Assessment Tools, many organizations have articulated their tools to the OALCF.
-One example of this is Literacy Link Eastern Ontario’s (www.LLEO.ca) project, Aligning Literacy Link Eastern Ontario’s Assessment Tools (ALAT).
+Since the publication of the OALCF Selected Assessment Tools, many organizations have articulated their tools to the OALCF.
+One example of this is Literacy Link Eastern Ontario’s project, Aligning Literacy Link Eastern Ontario’s Assessment Tools (ALAT).
 This project articulated their previously published assessment tasks/activities to OALCF Competencies and Levels.
-Below are links to the ALAT tools.
+Below are the names of the ALAT tools.

 Through professional development and your local Literacy Services Planning and Coordination (LSPC) committee, you may find other formal assessment tools that are suitable for OALCF assessment for your community, your program, and, of course, learners.